AgroClimaticTools/TabulateQR/README.md

 # TabulateQR

 TabulateQR is a simple tool to create customized tables for organizing sample data linked with QR codes.
+It allows a webcam (laptop) or a barcode scanner (for PCs without a webcam) to scan the QR Code.

 It facilitates the loading of Excel data in a particular sheet, with the first column designated `QR Code`.
 | QR Code                  | Col1  | Col2  |